Cultural landscape: Relevance of concept

 The concept of cultural landscape is useful for the sustainable management and conservation of heritage.
 Adopting a cultural landscape perspective can interlink individual aspects of cultural heritage, such as historic buildings, regional material resources, and vernacular construction techniques, into a unified notion of identity and place.
 This can unify tangible and intangible heritage, expose risks within complex system dynamics, and draw the focus of conservation from the protection of past fabric towards the management of future change.
-It can be a vehicle for people centred approaches, which support local ownership and participation at cultural heritage sites.
-This paradigm aligns the management of the historic environment with contemporary attitudes to environmental management in general, which are also influenced by cultural landscape persepectives.
+It can be a vehicle for people-centric approaches, which support local ownership and participation at cultural heritage sites.
+This paradigm aligns the management of the historic environment with contemporary attitudes to environmental management in general, which are also influenced by cultural landscape perspectives.

 Some universities now offer specialist degrees in the study of cultural landscapes, including, for instance, the Universities of Naples, St.-Étienne, and Stuttgart who offer a Master of Cultural Landscapes diploma.